 Vector-borne diseases present problems in epidemiology and ecology because systems are inherently multi-trophic, often modulated by community biodiversity, and typically dynamic and variable across space and time.
-We evaluate model systems of vector-borne disease in people, domestic animals, and wildlife in order to understand ecological characteristics and to provide tools for disease management, understand how biological diversity contributes to disease persistence, and use detailed natural history data to inform theoretical ecology of disease.
+We study vector-borne disease in people, domestic animals, and wildlife in order to provide tools for disease management, understand how biological diversity contributes to disease persistence, and use detailed natural history data to inform theoretical ecology of disease.
 We continue to study the ecology of granulocytic anaplasmosis, Lyme disease, leptospirosis, rickettsioses, plague, tularemia, and mange.
 Click here to see an overview of our various comparative studies of mange.
 Some target host species and ecosystems include all the diverse chipmunks in California, western gray squirrels, dusky-footed woodrats, coastal redwood ecosystems, the Mojave Desert, Panamanian forests, and disturbed and peri-urban ecosystems across California.

 Evolution of antigens in Anaplasma phagocytophilum

 As a tick-transmitted, obligate intra-cellular parasite, Anaplasma phagocytophilum experiences a set of evolutionary forces including drift particularly at the low population sizes that occur early after tick inoculation, high rates of mutation (recombination), and strong selection as the host develops immunity.
-We study the host and bacterial evolution in animal models, including rodent reservoir species, to understand how this pathogen emerged across the Holarctic, persists in diverse host communities, and utilizes a large array of functional pseudogenes to evade immunity and persist in nature.
+We study the host community in nature and bacterial evolution in animal models, including wild rodent reservoir species, to understand how this pathogen emerged across the Holarctic, persists in diverse host communities, and utilizes a large array of functional pseudogenes to evade immunity.

 Leptospirosis is a "forgotten" disease.
 Cases occur frequently in dogs, causing kidney and sometimes liver failure and death.
 Humans also experience leptospirosis often associated with water-oriented sporting events and exposure to domestic animals and wildlife, especially rats.
-Yet we lack diagnostic capability to define various strains of Leptospira interrogans that could cycle in nature and we don't understand most aspects of L. interrogans ecology.
-We know that raccoons and rats may harbor the bacterium but we don't know where infection is most prevalent, which specific reservoirs maintain which enzootic cycles, and how best to test for infection and bacterial shedding in dogs and wildlife.
-Our research currently focuses on the epidemiology of leptospirosis in dogs, small mammals, and mesocarnivores in California.
+Yet we don't understand most aspects of Leptospira ecology.
+Our research focuses on the epidemiology of leptospirosis in dogs, small mammals, and mesocarnivores in California.

 Disease and forest change